ashpursglove/ashs_video_converter/README.md

   *(say goodbye to “Untitled_1_FINAL_v3_EDITED_FIXED_REALFINAL.mp4”)*
 - Watch the conversion progress with a real progress bar
 - Spy on FFmpeg’s inner thoughts with a scrolling log window
-- Enjoy a slick, dark navy theme that looks like it belongs in a hacker movie
+- Enjoy a slick, dark navy theme and pretend you're hacker man!
-  *(but actually just converts videos instead of stopping nuclear launches)*

 This is the “I’m too lazy to remember FFmpeg arguments” tool we all need.